JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 Gradle dependency to a regular Android project.
 The main difference is that you need to add the dependency to a specific source set rather than to the module as a whole.

-This page describes the general management of dependencies in a multiplatform project.
+This page describes the overall approach to managing of dependencies in a multiplatform project.
-Some platform specifics are covered in [](multiplatform-android-dependencies.md) and [](multiplatform-ios-dependencies.md).
+For some platform specifics, see [](multiplatform-android-dependencies.md) and [](multiplatform-ios-dependencies.md).

 ## Dependency types